Meet the forest's inhabitants

 Forest muse

-In the 1700s, the Austrons that were here, the boss, said that the Sonia forest was too heavily impacted by humans.
+In the 1700s, the Austrians that were here the boss, said that the Sonian forest was too heavily impacted by humans.
 There was too much wood that has been harvested, there were a lot of bare grounds inside the forest, and the Austrians decided that they wanted to restore the Sonian forest.
 Zinner was an Austrian that was occupied, that was busy restoring the Sonian forest and he chose the beech tree because he loved the beech while other foresters preferred other tree species.
-But it's due to the presence of Mr. Zinner that we've got actually a dominance of beach trees since the second half of the 18th century.
-That makes it very unique in the whole of Western Europe that we've got here a beach-dominated forest.
-It's one of the rare beach-dominated forests in the Atlantic Beach region, and that makes it unique.
+But it's due to the presence of Mr. Zinner that we've got actually a dominance of beech trees since the second half of the 18th century.
+That makes it very unique in the whole of Western Europe that we've got here a beech-dominated forest.
+It's one of the rare beech-dominated forests in the Atlantic Beech region, and that makes it unique.
 It's uniqueness is that important that it makes part of a UNESCO World Heritage all over Europe.
 We've got a very big responsibility as foresters in this matter.

 Forest muse